danh21/PIC16F887_Basic/README.md

     - Simulation of projects is executed by Proteus.

 # Source
+    - Led:
-    - Led: simulates effect of Leds by period.
+        + Version 1: simulates effect of 8 leds by period (blink, run,...).
+        + Version 2: uses 74HC595 ICs to control more 8 leds.